quicwg/base-drafts/draft-ietf-quic-recovery.md

 attractive as a modern general-purpose transport.
 The QUIC protocol is described in {{QUIC-TRANSPORT}}.

-QUIC implements the spirit of known TCP loss recovery mechanisms, described in RFCs, various Internet-drafts, and also those prevalent in the Linux TCP implementation.
+QUIC implements the spirit of existing TCP loss recovery mechanisms, described in RFCs, various Internet-drafts, and also those prevalent in the Linux TCP implementation.
 This document describes QUIC congestion control and loss recovery, and where applicable, attributes the TCP equivalent in RFCs, Internet-drafts, academic papers, and/or TCP implementations.